Key Issues (Materiality)

 STEP04

-After going through the step of identifying important issues (materiality), among the five selected material issues (materiality), "Sustainable use and procurement of marine resources" is the most important issue related to the foundation of business continuity. is positioned.
+Following the process of identifying key issues (materiality), among the five key issues selected, "Sustainable use and procurement of fishery resources" is positioned as the most important issue that must be addressed as it is fundamental to the continuity of our business.

 Numerical targets related to sustainable management